 - Evilutionary Biologist: He has spent over a decade fostering research into human exposure to Nebula Gas and the Rider System in hopes of creating a human body with a high enough Hazard Level to possess so that he can use his full powers through it.
 Once he is done with that scheme, he keeps indulging in the hobby, this time to create Lost Smash.

-- Evil Mentor: Because Evolt's schemes need both Banjou and Sento to have extremely high Hazard Levels, he plays a mentor figure whenever they need a push to move forward.
+- Evil Mentor: Because Evolto's schemes need both Banjo and Sento to have extremely high Hazard Levels, he plays a mentor figure whenever they need a push to move forward.

 - The ROGUE mini-series reveals that he was this with Gentoku and, to a lesser extent, Takumi Katsuragi as well.
 Ostensibly under the orders of Namba Heavy Industries, he stoked Gentoku's then fairly dormant influence from the Pandora Box, helping to turn him into the egotistical madman he was by the first episode and gave Katsuragi the necessary data on Nebula Gas to produce a stable Smash transformation, both of which directly led to the founding of Faust.

-- Evil Prince: Since his brother is stated to be the "King" of the Blood Tribe, it could mean that Evolt has royal blood.
+- The Evil Prince: Since his brother is stated to be the "King" of the Blood Tribe, it could mean that Evolto has royal blood.